-This notice requests comments from interested members of the public within 30 days of the date of publication in the Federal Register.
-Following the staff's evaluation of comments received as a result of this notice, the staff may reconsider the proposed change or may proceed with announcing the availability of the change in a subsequent notice (perhaps with some changes to the safety evaluation or proposed no significant hazards consideration determination as a result of public comments).
-If the staff announces the availability of the change, licensees wishing to adopt the change will submit an application in accordance with applicable rules and other regulatory requirements.
-The staff will in turn issue for each application a notice of consideration of issuance of amendment to facility operating license(s), a proposed no significant hazards consideration determination, and an opportunity for a hearing.
+This notice is announcing the availability of the model safety evaluation and model NSHC determination for referencing in applications for amendments to technical specifications for applicable plants.
+Licensees wishing to adopt the change must submit an application in accordance with applicable regulatory requirements.
+The staff will in turn issue for each application a notice of consideration of issuance of amendment to facility operating license(s), a proposed NSHC determination, and an opportunity for a hearing.
 A notice of issuance of an amendment to operating license(s) will also be issued to announce the elimination of the PASS requirements for each plant that applies for and receives the requested change.

-Proposed Safety Evaluation
+Model Safety Evaluation

-U.S. Nuclear Regulatory Commission Office of Nuclear Reactor Regulation; Consolidated Line Item Improvement, Technical Specification Task Force (TSTF) Change TSTF-366, Elimination of Requirements for Post Accident Sampling System (PASS)
+U.S. Nuclear Regulatory Commission Office of Nuclear Reactor Regulation Consolidated Line Item Improvement Technical Specification Task Force (TSTF) Change TSTF-366

+Elimination of Requirements for Post Accident Sampling System (PASS)